CES Handbook 2020-2021

 Grades 1, 2, and 3

 There will be fewer formal homework assignments in these grades.
 It is suggested that students spend a minimum of thirty minutes each day in study at home and that this time usually be spent reading.
 We recommend the “paired reading” procedure in most situations where parents are helping students read.
 Reading should be thirty minutes daily.
-Research is firm on this 1 hr./day choice reading to maintain.
+Research is firm that (1 hr./day of choice) reading maintains a student's grade level reading skills.

 Kindergarten children obtain worthwhile benefit from having stories read to them each day.
 Twenty minutes for this activity is time well spent for both the parent and the child.